Pishkhan

-Pishkhan (پيشخان) (Note: Also romanized as Pīshkhān) is a village in, and the capital of, Pishkhan Rural District of the Central District of Sowme'eh Sara County, Gilan province, Iran.
+Pishkhan (پيشخان) (Note: Also romanized as Pīshkhān) is a village in, and the capital of, Pishkhan Rural District in the Central District of Sowme'eh Sara County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 817 in 243 households, when it was in Kasma Rural District.
 The following census in 2011 counted 755 people in 254 households.
 The 2016 census measured the population of the village as 607 people in 239 households.

-After the census, the village was transferred to Pishkhan Rural District created in the district.
+In 2021, Pishkhan was transferred to Pishkhan Rural District created in the same district.